jamesob/clii/README.md

   you want to do (create a subpar reproduction of git), and I've made it concise.

+- **Functions can still be used as plain old functions.** You can still call the clii-decorated functions regularly with no special ceremony.
+The decorators are only used to construct a parser.

+---

 Okay, you and I both know the last thing that anyone needs is another way to generate command line interfaces.
 The idea of adding an additional dependency